poenneby/practical-clojurescript/README.md

 ## The search component

-We need a search component to search monuments so let's add it to the home page component:
+We need a search component to search for monuments so let's add it to the home page component:

 ```
 (defn home-page []